 Running the Demo¶

 -h option yields the following usage message:

-usage: colorization_demo.py [-h] -m MODEL [-d DEVICE] -i INPUT [--loop] [-o OUTPUT] [-limit OUTPUT_LIMIT] [--no_show] [-v] [-u UTILIZATION_MONITORS] Options: -h, --help Help with the script. -m MODEL, --model MODEL Required.
+usage: colorization_demo.py [-h] -m MODEL [-d DEVICE] -i INPUT [--loop] [-o OUTPUT] [-limit OUTPUT_LIMIT] [--no_show] [-u UTILIZATION_MONITORS] Options: -h, --help Help with the script. -m MODEL, --model MODEL Required.
 Path to .xml file with pre-trained model. -d DEVICE, --device DEVICE Optional.
-Specify target device for infer: CPU, GPU, HDDL or MYRIAD.
-Default: CPU -i INPUT, --input INPUT Required.
+Specify a device to infer on (the list of available devices is shown below).
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
+Default is CPU -i INPUT, --input INPUT Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id. --loop Optional.
 Enable reading the input in a loop. -o OUTPUT, --output OUTPUT Optional.
-Name of the output file(s) to save. -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT Optional.
+Name of the output file(s) to save.
+Frames of odd width or height can be truncated.
+See https://github.com/opencv/opencv/pull/24086 -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored. --no_show Optional.
-Don't show output. -v, --verbose Optional.
-Enable display of processing logs on screen. -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS Optional.
+Don't show output. -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS Optional.
 List of monitors to show initially.

 Running the application with an empty list of options yields the short version of the usage message and an error message.